IdeaSpaceVR/Documentation/installation.md

 * MySQL database (or Postgres / SQLite / SQL Server)
 * Apache web server (or NGINX)

 These PHP extensions are most likely pre-installed by your server hosting provider.
 In case of doubt, please ask your server administrator or contact your hosting provider.
+Detailed installation instructions for specific hosting provider can be found in the <a href="https://forum.ideaspacevr.org/category/4/help" target="_blank">IdeaSpace Discussion Forum</a>.

 <a name="installing-ideaspace"></a>
 ### Installing IdeaSpace